MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup.md

 5. Save your changes and close the dialog box.

-## Set up the Dynamics 365 for Sales trial
+## Set up the Dynamics 365 Sales trial

 The next step is to set up the Dynamics 365 for Customer Engagement instance.
 This procedure provides step-by-step instructions for manually installing Dynamics for Sales, which generates a completely empty instance of the Common Data Service.